AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     -   UrlSource
     **Note:** You can use UrlSource for URL-based playback, and use the other three playback sources for video ID \(VID\)-based playback.
 VidSts and VidAuth are available for ApsaraVideo VOD users.
 VidMps is available for ApsaraVideo for Media Processing users only.

-    The following code uses VidSts as an example:
+    In the following example, VidSts is used.

     ```
-    // Create the VidSts playback source.
+    // Create the VidSts download source.
      VidSts aliyunVidSts = new VidSts();
      aliyunVidSts.setVid(Video ID);
      aliyunVidSts.setAccessKeyId(Temporary AccessKey ID);